 Arne was awarded the 2012 Royal Philharmonic Society Composition Prize, the 2014 Theodore Holland Intercollegiate Award, Elgar Memorial Prize and the Adrian Cruft Prize for Composition.
-He is a Sound and Music New Voices Composer and was Apprentice Composer-in-Residence with the Birmingham Contemporary Music Group during 2014 and 2015 as well as Composer-in-Residence with the The Hague-based ensemble Oerknal.
+He was a Sound and Music New Voices Composer and was Apprentice Composer-in-Residence with the Birmingham Contemporary Music Group during 2014 and 2015 as well as Composer-in-Residence with the The Hague-based ensemble Oerknal.
 He was the 2014 Mendelssohn Scholar, was an associate composer for the London Symphony Orchestra’s Soundhub project from 2012 to 2015 and received a fellowship for the 2014 session of the Tanglewood Music Centre.
 In 2015 he was awarded the Royal College of Music’s President’s Award presented by the HRH The Prince of Wales and a GEMA European Music-Author Scholarship.
 From 2015 to 2017 he held the Hans Werner Henze-Foundation Scholarship.

 Arne completed his undergraduate and postgraduate studies with distinction at the Royal College of Music supported by an ABRSM Scholarship, The Countess of Munster Musical Trust an RVW Trust Award and RCM Foundation Scholarship, studying with Jonathan Cole, Simon Holt and Kenneth Hesketh.
 He attended composition programmes at Aldeburgh (Britten-Pears), Dartington, IRCAM (Manifeste) and the St Magnus International Festival.
 He has received mentoring, amongst others, from Oliver Knussen, Colin Matthews, Dai Fujikura, Unsuk Chin, Cord Meijering, Julian Anderson, Philippe Leroux, Philippe Hurel, Michael Gandolfi, John Harbison, Richard Baker and Gerald Barry.